-Educational gains are defined as advancing from one NRS Educational Functioning Level (EFL) to another based on gains from pre (first) to post (final) test of the fiscal year or period of participation (whichever is shorter).
+Educational gains are defined as advancing from one NRS Educational Functioning Level (EFL) to another based on gains from pre (first) to post (final) test of the fiscal year.

 The answer sheets or score reports for pre- and post-testing must be kept in each student's file.
 In addition to pre- and post-testing documentation, a student's progress must be documented in the student's file.
 Ongoing evaluation of progress can be demonstrated through samples of student work, competency checklists, quizzes, chapter tests, teacher-developed assessments, learner projects, etc.